aav7fl/website-legacy/_posts/2015-04-11-transferring-n64-saves.md

 ![](/assets/img/2015/04/DSC09658.JPG)

 ###Dumping My ROM
 Star Wars, Mario Party, and Super Mario 64 use EEPROM to store their game save.
 This made my project easy.
 The first thing that I did was dump each game using the GameShark’s parallel port with the open source software [N64RD](https://github.com/parasyte/n64rd) using the command below.
 This program allowed me to back up each of my games for later use in my project.
+I used [this wiki](http://doc.kodewerx.org/hacking_n64.html) here to know what addresses and offsets for RAM and ROM space I needed.

 `$ ./n64rd -dgame.n64 -a 0xB0000000 -l 0x02000000`

 ###Transferring Saves
 To transfer the EEPROM games, I used a GameShark (I chose v3.2) to transfer the save from my cartridge to the memory pack.
 Once I transferred every game over to the memory pack, I used my Nintendo 64 DexDrive (Pictured below) to move the save files onto my computer.
 But each save file was wrapped inside a proprietary container.
 When examined with a hex editor, I noticed that each file was still there and all I had to do was cut out the bytes that made up the file container.
 Each one of the save files was structured in a different way.

+![DexDrive](/assets/img/2015/04/DSC09655.JPG)

 I took known game save copies from the internet for each of my EEPROM games and matched them up to my DexDrive save contents.
 I simply grafted over the matching bytes from the DexDrive save into the existing save files, loaded them up in my Project 64 emulator, and everything worked without a hitch.
 The only save that I had an issue with was Zelda Ocarina of Time.
 That is because I later found out that the SRAM save format was too large for the GameShark to transfer.
 So GameShark compressed it.
 Having no idea how it was compressed, I thought I was out of luck.

-![DexDrive](/assets/img/2015/04/DSC09655.JPG)
+I contacted Interact and they were unable to provide me with information on the algorithm the GameShark used.

 ###Hitting a Wall
 The first thing that I tried was dumping the SRAM by using the GameShark.
 However, I was unable to find any documentation on how to pull the SRAM data or if it was even accessible from the GameShark.
 But I did find [someone](https://www.assemblergames.com/forums/showthread.php?31850-Dumping-N64-Game-Saves-with-a-Gameshark-with-LPT-access&p=517929&viewfull=1#post517929) who was trying to dump the contents of their SRAM into the memory pack controller by uploading it with [gsuploader](https://github.com/ppcasm/gsuploader).
 According to their post, they had some luck with a few games but were unlucky with others.